greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DISCARD.html.md

 ALL
 :   Releases all temporary resources associated with the current session and resets the session to its initial state.

-    **Note:** Greenplum Database does not support `DISCARD ALL` and returns a notice message if you attempt to run the command.
+    > **Note** Greenplum Database does not support `DISCARD ALL` and returns a notice message if you attempt to run the command.

 :   As an alternative, you can the run following commands to release temporary session resources: